Today we are going to talk about Dementia.

 Symptoms may vary

 Many dementias are progressive, symptoms will start out slowly and will worsen with time.
+Leading an independent lifestyle is rarely viable long-term which is why finding Assisted Living Memory Care near you for a loved one early on might provide the sought-after certainty we all crave in these kinds of situations.
 If you know someone with any memory issues, please make sure you do not ignore it.
 Track it, make a log and after two-three weeks evaluate it and get them checked.

 What causes dementia?
 Dementia is caused by the brain being damaged.
 Our brains have cells just like everywhere in our bodies.
 When our brain cells can not connect to one another this can cause memory issues, speech, and much more.
 Our brain has different regions.
 When the cells in a region get damages, then that region can not preform normally.
 Different types of dementia are types of brain cell damage done in the different regions of the brain.
 EXAMPLE: Alzheimer’s, this dementia has higher levels of certain proteins inside and outside of the brain cells.
 So, it makes it hard for the cells to continue to be healthy and communicate normally.
 There is a region in the brain called Hippocampus.
 The hippocampus is the center of learning.
 This region is usually the first to be damaged.
 Even though, most cases of dementia are permanent and worsen over time, the following conditions may improve when the condition is treated or addressed.